-The slow, high displacement, fans are used quite extensively in tropical regions where the humidity is high.
+The slow, high displacement, fans are used quite extensively in tropical regions where the humidity is high and air movement sluggish.

 The sweep fans in the tropics were placed halfway down from the high ceiling and avoided drawing the warm air uppermost to the region below and moved ever so slowly due to high displacement.

-Today’s’ overhead fans are some thing quite different in that their location is quite close to the ceiling, drawing the warmer volume into play and their displacement capacity being quite low at slow speed.
+Today’s’ overhead fans are some thing quite different in that their location is quite close to the ceiling, drawing the warmer volume into play and their displacement capacity somewhat lacking at slow speed.

-The mistake is made when using high speed resulting in a dehydrating effect on sensitive skin when exposed for prolonged periods of time at the higher speeds.
+Using high speed results in a dehydrating effect, particularly on sensitive skin, when exposed for prolonged periods of time.

 Initially the capillaries secrete token moisture imparting a cooling effect however when the skin is no longer able to surrender any more moisture the skin becomes dry and dehydrates.

 This is evident when left on with sleeping children who become thirsty midway through their sleep cycle and women complain of dry skin on their faces and arms.